BurnOutTrader/fund-forge/README.md

 - Renko consolidator is available but not implemented and will panic.
 - Currently building a Rithmic API as the first live trading and back testing api.
 I did build an Oanda implementation, but they closed my live account without any reason (Not salty but I am not sure what the misunderstanding was) so I have scraped that for now as I needed to proceed with development, I will come back to oanda api later.
 - Backtest ledgers and statistics very crude and incomplete/inaccurate.
-- Only TEST variant API is working, which is just a hard coded .
+- Only TEST variant API is working, which is just a hard coded simulated api.
 - Currently working on simulating data streams and order updates for 'Test' variants, while securing a rithmic account to continue rithmic API development
 - Docker builds have not been tested recently and probably will not work.